 This Frequently Asked Questions page is for students, based on questions received by students regarding AB 705 placement and implementation.
-If you have a question that is not answered here, please contact us at any of the contacts listed on the AB 705 webpage or fill out the question/comment form below.
+If you have a question that is not answered here, please contact us at any of the contacts listed on the AB 705 webpage.

 We strongly urge you to try the class shown in your e-services placement box.
 If you are concerned, please make an appointment to speak with a counselor (760-891-7511) or contact the Assessment Office (760-744-1150, x2182) for further assistance.
 You are able to register in a lower-level course or into the same course linked with a support class, but you should still seek more information from the contacts listed here.

 Military-affiliated students using VA Education Benefits should contact the Veterans Resource Center.
 To schedule a counseling appointment or to get more information, please call 760-744-1150, x2173.

 College textbooks at Palomar are as challenging as texts at any four-year college or university.
 Take a reading course to obtain the support you need to succeed in GE courses and courses in your major.
 Learn to read quickly, develop a large technical vocabulary, and improve your ability to comprehend and analyze technical material at a high level.
 Read to Succeed!!

 Yes; however, we ask that you consider taking the extra support class, which is designed to help you have a better chance at succeeding in your ENG 100 class.
 If you choose to enroll in ENG 100 only, you will need to choose a section of ENG 100 that is not linked to a section of ENG 49.

 The following classes do not have pre-requisites: 54 and the linked courses of 6+56 and 12+120.

 All Math classes numbered 100 and above are transferred to UC and CSU with the following one restriction: Math 115 is CSU transferable only.